-Our favorite thing about the Sawyer S2 is that it treats everything you're afraid of - including viruses which not every model in this review does.
-The Guardian purifies for viruses as well and is faster and more efficient than the S2.
+Our favorite thing about the Sawyer S2 is that it treats everything you're afraid of - including viruses, which not every model in this review does.
+The Guardian purifies for viruses as well and is faster and more efficient than the S2 but is also considerably more expensive.
 Our main concern in this area is that when you twist and squeeze the silicone bottle the seal around the top breaks and some un-treated water leaks out and can get into your clean water bottle, contaminating it.
 This is a bit of a concern, and we needed to pay attention to not twisting it too hard near the seal.
 Other effective purifications against viruses in this review are chemical treatments like the MSR Aquatabs and Aquamira which do not filter out particulate.

 We like that the S2 uses the traditional Sawyer Micro Filter for particulate along with the foam, but were surprised that some of the foam particulates continue to get in our water after about 80 uses.
 The amount of particulate has lessened, but the tint to our water is still a blueish purple which is a bit of a turn-off.